CodeCatz/codecatz-tutorial/2-new-project/index.md

 permalink: /2-new-project/
 ---

-In part 1, you installed everything we'll need to create a new Jekyll project.
+In <a href="{{ "/1-installation" | prepend: site.baseurl }}">Part 1</a>, you installed everything we'll need to create a new Jekyll project.
 By doing that, you'll instantly get the basic elements of your new website.

 # Start a new project